thesgamejam/SinglePaged/_includes/footer.md

-Design by the S game jam council 2022.
+Designed by the S game jam council 2022.